Pamblam/Ethics-in-Technology-D333-Study-Materials/README.md

 # Study Materials for Ethics in Tech

-Converted essential parts of the referenced textbooks converted to speech via Amazon Polly.
+Converted essential parts of the referenced textbooks to speech via Amazon Polly.

 # Other Links